-- (a) After an annual adjustment is made due to the apportionment of residual input tax in which the intention is formed, a taxable person is required to declare any over-deduction or under-deduction of residual input tax in a tax return in which the use occurs.
-He also need to make an annual adjustment with relates to over-deduction or underdeduction and declare in the first taxable period next following the longer period or tax year under review, whichever is applicable.
-Based on Example 6 above, Mix Co.
-Sdn.
-Bhd. has to declare the underdeduction of RM50.23 in its tax return for the taxable period of January 2014. - (b) Any over-deduction of input tax would be payable by the taxable person to the RMCD while any short-claim can be recovered by him as input tax credit.
+- 41. After an annual adjustment is made due to the apportionment of residual input tax in which the intention is formed, a taxable person is required to declare any over-deduction or under-deduction of residual input tax in a tax return in which the use occurs.
+He also needs to make an annual adjustment with relates to over-deduction or under deduction and declare in the second taxable period next following the longer period or tax year under review, whichever is applicable. - 42.
+Any over-deduction of input tax would be payable by the taxable person to the JKDM while any short-claim can be recovered by him as input tax credit.
 The Director General may, in certain cases, allow another document to be used for declaring any over-deduction or short-claim of input tax.
-Please refer to guide on Returns for further information.

-16.7 Issues on the annual adjustment
+Issues on The Annual Adjustment

-16.7.1 When a change in law effects a change in the intended use of an input, does the "over-deduction" or "short claimed" provisions apply?
+- Q1.
+When a change in law effects a change in the intended use of an input, do the "over-deduction" or "short claimed" provisions apply? - A1.
 No, for the purpose of apportionment, the nature of any supply at the time the input tax was first attributed would be not be affected by a change in law later on.
 Consequently, the liability of the taxable person would not be affected.
-Thus, the "over-deduction" or "short claimed" provisions would not be applicable.

-16.7.2 When a taxable person has made an apportionment, but the input was not put to use as supplies could not be made due to unforeseen circumstances, should the taxable person pay back the input tax that he has recovered?

-As long as the input is not put to use, no payback is required.
+Thus, the "over-deduction" or "short claimed" provisions would not be applicable. - Q2.
+When a taxable person has made an apportionment, but the input was not put to use as supplies could not be made due to unforeseen circumstances, should the taxable person pay back the input tax that he has recovered? - A2.
+As long as the input is not put to use, no pay back is required.
 However, if there is a change in its subsequent use, then the provision of "over-deduction" or "under claimed" would be applied to it, as the case may be.
-But, if the change happens before the end of a tax year or longer period, the annual adjustment would take care of the change.

-16.7.3 In the case of transfer of a business as a going concern made by a mixed supplier, is the apportionment and adjustment provision applicable?
+But, if the change takes place before the end of a tax year or longer period, the annual adjustment would take care of the change. - Q3.
+In the case of transfer of a business as a going concern made by a mixed supplier, is the apportionment and adjustment provision applicable?

-Any input tax incurred on expenses that relates to the transfer of a mixed supplies business is treated as residual input tax and has to be apportion accordingly by both the transferor and transferee respectively.
+A3.
+Any input tax incurred on expenses that relates to the transfer of a mixed supplier's business is treated as residual input tax and has to be apportion accordingly by both the transferor and transferee respectively.

-DE MINIMUS RULE
+DE MINIMIS RULE

-17. Certain taxable person may be making negligible exempt supply or incidental exempt supply and it would be inconvenient and impractical for such persons to apportion their input tax.
-The de minimus rule is introduced to alleviate such problem by allowing a taxable person to treat his exempt input tax as taxable input tax if the total value of his exempt supplies do not exceed,

-- (i) an average of RM5,000.00 per month; and - (ii) an amount equal to 5% of the total value of all taxable and exempt supplies made in that period.

-To qualify for the de mininus rule, both the above conditions must be met.
-See Example 10 below.
+- 43. Certain taxable persons may be making negligible exempt supply or incidental exempt supply and it would be inconvenient and impractical for such persons to apportion their input tax.
+The de minimis rule is introduced to alleviate such problem by allowing a taxable person to treat his exempt input tax as taxable input tax if the total value of his exempt supplies do not exceed, - (i) an average of RM5,000 per month; and - (ii) an amount equal to 5% of the total value of all taxable and exempt supplies made in that period. - 44.
+To qualify for the de minimis rule, both the above conditions must be met.
+See Example 11 below.